nostrumbiodiscovery/cluster_drug_discovery/docs/build_docs/tutorial/api_tutorial/index.rst

 of the first and second cluster clearly drops as they are next to each other in the feature space while with nclusters=3 all clusters were very separated.

+In case of having a 2D dataset the plot will be the values of the samples.
+If the dataset is 3D or higher the plot will show the first two pca components.
+However, we will retrieve umap plots to include non linear dimensionallity reduction techniques.
+(Learn more three sections below)

 .. figure:: images/silhouette_2.png